-- (1) To transfer a policy from one AIP to another, the insured must request a transfer in writing on or before the cancellation date.
-The insured must complete and submit a Policy Transfer/Application to the assuming AIP, or the assuming AIP must complete and sign, and have the insured sign, a Request to Transfer a Policy including the ceding AIP's policy number for the policy being transferred. - (2) If a Policy Transfer/Application is not used, an application must be completed and signed by the insured and the assuming AIP indicating the crop was insured in the previous crop year.
-The assuming AIP must, within 45 days after the applicable cancellation date, notify the ceding AIP when the transfer has been accepted and a new policy has been issued. - (3) An insured may transfer a policy only once per insurance period between the AIPs.
-A transfer within an AIP from one policy issuing company to another is not considered a transfer for this purpose. - (4) The assuming AIP should notify the insured the policy will be terminated if the insured is indebted to the ceding AIP. - (5) All of the following must be transferred when a policy is transferred to a different AIP or agent. - (i) Revenue and expense history, including copies of farm tax forms. - (ii) Copy of the current year's Farm Operation Report. - (iii) Copy of the PAW, if applicable. - (iv) Copy of the most recent year's Pre-Acceptance Inspection Report, if applicable. - (6) AIPs are required to transmit premium, loss, and revenue data to RMA.
-RMA maintains this data in its databases.
-AIP's are reminded that farms with animals and animal products require acceptance from the underwriting capacity manager.
+- (2) The insurance period may begin prior to the SCD and damage to commodities may occur prior to insurance attaching.
+If damage has occurred, an inspection must be performed prior to acceptance of the application.
+See paragraph 22 for information about pre-acceptance inspections. - (3) Completed and signed applications for WFRP must be submitted on or before the SCD.
+If the SCD falls on a Saturday, Sunday, or Federal holiday, the SCD is extended to the next business day. - (4) To transfer a policy from one AIP to another, the insured must request a transfer in writing on or before the cancellation date.
+The insured must complete and submit a Policy Transfer/Application to the assuming AIP, or the assuming AIP must complete and sign, and have the insured sign, a Request to Transfer a Policy including the ceding AIP's policy number for the policy being transferred. - (5) If a Policy Transfer/Application is not used, an application must be completed and signed by the insured and the assuming AIP indicating the crop was insured in the previous crop year.
+The assuming AIP must, within 45 days after the applicable cancellation date, notify the ceding AIP when the transfer has been accepted and a new policy has been issued. - (6) An insured may transfer a policy only once per insurance period between the AIPs.
+A transfer within an AIP from one policy issuing company to another is not considered a transfer for this purpose. - (7) The assuming AIP should notify the insured the policy will be terminated if the insured is indebted to the ceding AIP.